cncf/toc/tags/contributor-strategy.md

-# CNCF TAG Contributor Strategy
+# About CNCF TAG Contributor Strategy

 Contributor Strategy is a [Technical Advisory Group](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md) (TAG) responsible for contributor experience, sustainability, governance, and openness guidance to help CNCF community groups and projects with their own contributor strategies for a healthy project.